A checking account vs savings account both have unique benefits, and should not not be thought of as the same thing – just another bank account.

 A checking account should be the central hub of your finances.
 All things should flow in and out of your checking account.

-A checking account is where your deposit you income (setting up direct deposit is usually easiest), and then utilize that money to fund:
+A checking account is where your deposit you income (setting up direct deposit is usually easiest, but checks work too), and then utilize that money to fund:

 - Savings: Savings for an “emergency fund” or for near term expenses (like tuition, a downpayment, etc.).